jkomoros/boardgame/TUTORIAL.md

 You can modify a number of properties of animations.
 The most simple is the `--animation-length` CSS var, which the built-in components respect for how long all of their animations will take.

+Sometimes you want to delay applying a new state for a bit, to give the player time to notice what happened.
+For example, in memory when a second card is flipped over that matches the first, we want to wait a second or two before 'capturing' the cards.
+This is distinct from the actual animation itself, because it's a pre-delay before applying the next animation.
+If your game renderer has a `delayAnimation(fromMove,toMove)` method, it will be consulted, passing the last move applied and the new move, to see how long we should wait before applying the next state. `BoardgameBaseGameRenderer` provides a default `delayAnimation` that simply always returns 0, but you can override it.
+In this example, you might check to see if the `toMove` has the name of `Capture Cards`, and it it does return 1000, which signifies that the engine should wait 1 full second before animating the cards to their new locations.

+The way the game logic is defined on the server specifies the maximally separate chunking of renderering.
+However, sometimes you don't want all of those chunks and want to combine some.
+For example, maybe the user has turned on a 'Fast Animations' option in your game renderer, and instead of animating each card one at a time going from one stack to another, you want all of the cards to move simultaneously.
+You configure this behavior via `delayAnimation`, described in the paragraph above.
+Instead of returning a positive delay however, you return any negative number to signify that that state should be skipped and the next one should be installed instead.
+(Note that the last bunlde in the queue is always installed).

 In the future there will be a number of other attributes and method override points, and they'll be described here.

 For a more thorough overview of how the animation system actually works, check out `server/static/src/ARCHITECTURE.md`.